irskep/djockey/docs/out/gfm/guides/custom_fonts.md

 # Custom fonts in HTML output

-Djockey’s default theme uses OS sans-serif fonts so pages load as quickly as possible.
+Djockey’s default theme uses system-default fonts so pages load as quickly as possible.
 But branding and aesthetics matter too, so Djockey makes it relatively straightforward to use a custom font in HTML output.